userstyles-world/userstyles.world/docs/faq.md

 - Update counter is calculated based on install statistics and when it was created/updated in database.

+And because of that it can happen, a style have more installations than views, because you don't necessary need to visit a style to have it being installed, e.g. third-party applications directly installing the style.

 ### How do I remove the `Get Stylus` button?